sneakysneak/docs/pages/connector-authentication/google-authentication.md

 Below are Cyclr Connectors that require multiple Google APIs to be fully functional:

-* Google Sheets - Google Sheets API and Google Drive API0
+* Google Sheets - Google Sheets API and Google Drive API

 ## Additional Setup for Google AdWords